FaceFTW/faceftw.github.io/src/blog/0003/index.md

 Each parser is a simple function that takes an input string, and returns data in the form of `IResult<I,O,E>`, effectively, the remaining unparsed input, the captured output, and optionally an error if it happens.
 It's a wrapper around the standard Rust `Result<T,E>` that I and others love, but the extra addition allows us to iterate through the input until it's been fully consumed (more on that later).

-Here is an example for parsing the escaped unicode characters that was discussed earlier:
+Here is an example for parsing the escaped Unicode characters that was discussed earlier:
 ```rust
 fn unicode_char<'a, E: ParseError<&'a str>>(i: &'a str) -> IResult<&'a str, TerminalCharacter, E> {
     alt((